 In the case of businesses, a formal commercial mortgage should be used.
 In the case of an HMO, this a hybrid of residential and business.
 It uses a specific type of BTL mortgage which has its own underwriting requirements but otherwise the laws that govern the landlord and tenant are as with BTL as are the rules on taxation.

-Holiday Let.
-The term used by her Majesty’s Revenue and Customs is Furnished Holiday Let (FHL) and you will see it used frequently.
-FHL is a business and the property, which is usually a residential property, is let to on short term lets of less than 4 weeks each for holiday use.
+The term used by HMRC is Furnished Holiday Let (FHL) and you will see it used frequently.
+FHL is a business and the property, which is usually a residential property, is let on short term lets of less than 4 weeks each for holiday use.
 The law refers to commercial agreements and taxation is different to BTL.

 Can I use a buy to let mortgage for a Furnished Holiday Let or vice versa?